 Please tell us about the project’s goals and motivations.

-How did you get involved in this cool project and how long did it take?
+How did you get involved in this cool project?
+How long did it take?

-Have you used Nodes in some other projects?
-Which ones?
+Have you used Nodes in other projects and can you share some examples?

-Thanks Duncan!
+Thanks Tony!
 To wrap things up, please tell us a bit more about yourself.
 How long have you been doing this?
 How did you start?

 Yanobox Nodes is being used by many talented artists on a number of great projects.
 Previously, we have looked at screen graphics in motion pictures such as Ender’s game, Planet of the Apes, Earth to Echo, The Avengers and Transformers: Age of Extinction.